-We all know the best kind of art is the kind you can interact with—not the stuff behind a red velvet rope—which is exactly what the epic art, science and technology festival that's taken over Brisbane is all about.
+We all know the best kind of art is the kind you can interact with—not the stuff behind a red velvet rope—which is exactly what the epic art, science and technology festival that's set to take over Brisbane is all about.

-With installations throughout the City Botanic Gardens, South Bank, South Brisbane’s Cultural Precinct and the CBD, it’s lucky the festival will be going for 17 days, from 12 to 28 March, because you’re going to need plenty of time to explore them all.
-Free to visit, all you’ll need to do is pop on some walking shoes and find them all.
-Get all the details here.
+With installations throughout the City Botanic Gardens, South Bank, South Brisbane’s Cultural Precinct and the CBD, it’s lucky the festival will be going for 16 days, because you’re going to need plenty of time to explore them all.

 Find out more here.